pulp/pulp/docs/sphinx/user-guide/installation.rst

   This is the main application server that stores data and distributes content.

 Agent
-  This component runs on consumers and communicates with the server to handle distributed content.
+  This component runs on consumers and communicates with the server to provide remote content management.

 Client
   This is a command line component that comes as two pieces: admin-client,